NH Liberty Forum 2015March 5–8, Manchester, New Hampshire.

 Then among things you can do, some are horribly wasteful, and you should avoid them.
-Lefists like to go on vacations in "Peace Camps" that cost thousands of dollars to run per participant.
+Lefists like to go on vacations in “Peace Camps” that cost thousands of dollars to run per participant.
 Giving the same money to a local charity could have done ten times the effects for one tenth of the cost.
 So Peace Camp is not at all about helping people, it’s about rich leftists feeling good and signalling both their wealth and their commitment to the leftist Establishment.
 Don’t be that man.
 If some activism needs to be done, be the man who donates to the efficient charity that gets things done affordably.
-If you’re going to help, bring useful skills that locals don’t possess and that you can teach them — don’t be just an unskilled laborer eating their food, or a luxury that they can’t afford anymore on once you’re gone back home.
+If you’re going to help, bring useful skills that locals don’t possess and that you can teach them — don’t be just an unskilled laborer eating their food, or a luxury that they can’t afford anymore once you’re gone back home.

 I’m not a big charitable donor.
 But every year, I give a few thousand dollars to select charities.
 Last year, some of these thousand dollars sent to a South Korea-based association LINK that helped save a North Korean woman, who had escaped her country to China, but was living as an "undocumented immigrant" on the run from authorities.
 If caught, she would be sent back to certain rape, torture and death in North Korea.
 Meanwhile she was surviving in slave underground jobs.
 Was it worth shelling out a few thousand dollars to save her?
 I think so.
 Was it the best use of those thousand dollars?
-That can be discussed; but it sure beats me spending the same thousand dollars on plane tickets and hotels to go to North Korea and China to do some "activism" and protest against the injustice in front of the North Korean or Chinese embassy.
+That can be discussed; but it sure beats the alternative of my spending the same thousand dollars on plane tickets and hotels to go to North Korea and China to do some "activism" and protest against the injustice in front of the North Korean or Chinese embassy.